zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 In order for $\small (\bm{n} \cdot \bm{m}) D(\bm{m})$ to be a valid probability density function, it must be non-negative for all $\small \bm{m}$.
 That is the case only if $\small \mathbb{M^2}$ is a height field, since this ensures that $\small (\bm{n} \cdot \bm{m}) \ge 0$.

-One of the simplest examples of a valid microsurface is a box[^5] (with the flipped bottom face playing the role of the macrosurface).
+One of the simplest examples of a valid microsurface is a box[^5], with the flipped bottom face playing the role of the macrosurface.
 It is instructive to analyze its two-dimensional counterpart -- a rectangle.

 [^5]: Using the tools of calculus, we can decompose an arbitrary surface into a (possibly infinite) number of (sufficiently small) boxes.

 *Linearity* of Eqn.
 1 allows us to consider the individual microfacets separately and to sum up their contributions.
 As we apply Eqn.
 1 to the box, observe that the signed projected areas of the opposite faces cancel each other, leaving just the top (that is, of course, equivalent to the bottom).
 Another consequence is that a linearly transformed surface (a parallelepiped, in our case) still results in a valid combination of the microsurface and the macrosurface.
 We can see why that is the case by picturing Eqn.
-1 geometrically and (passively) transforming the coordinate axes rather than (actively transforming) the surface itself [^51].
-Of course, while the surface lines remain unchanged, the signed projected areas (and, thus, the values of the NDF) are no longer the same.
+1 geometrically and (passively) transforming the coordinate axes rather than (actively transforming) the surface itself[^51].
+Of course, while the surface lines remain unchanged, the signed projected areas (and, thus, the values of the NDF) do not stay the same.

 [^51]: This requires the transformation to be invertible.
-If the transformation were nonlinear, the transformed axes would vary from point to point, forming a vector field.
+If the transformation were nonlinear, the transformed axes would vary from point to point, forming vector fields.

 Clearly, a microsurface does not have to be smooth (e.i. continuously differentiable); however, this ensures the continuity of the NDF, which is desirable, unless the goal is to model a flat surface.

 Erasing any part of the box leads to a signed projected area mismatch for certain angles.
-Therefore, the constraint may seem to imply that the microsurface must be continuous, but that is not the case.
-The issue lies in the *translation invariance*, which simply means that the projected area of an object is independent of its location.
+Therefore, the constraint may seem to imply that the microsurface must be continuous, but, unfortunately, that is not the case.
+The issue lies in the *translation invariance*; in our case, it means that the signed projected area of an object is independent of its location.
 This property may seem innocuous at first, but, coupled with the linearity, it spells disaster: we may freely translate different microfacets in different directions without affecting the value of the integral.

 Since the signed projected area is an incomplete description of a real surface (as opposed to a microfacet soup or a salad[^52]), we may additionally specify its *visible projected area*

-[^52]: In technical terms, the surface may have a very short auto-correlation distance.
+[^52]: In technical terms, the surface may have an extremely short auto-correlation distance.

 $$ \tag{2a}
 \begin{aligned}